vlc-rpc/vlc-discord-rpc/README.md

 5. OPTIONAL: Retrieve your [Spotify API key](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
 6. Add both of these values in the `./Storage/config.js` file under the `richPresenceSettings` and `spotify` area if you are choosing to use the album art.
 7. In `./Storage/config.js` right before the `spotify` area, set useSpotify to true.
+8. OPTIONAL: Add your [OMDb Api Key](https://www.omdbapi.com/apikey.aspx) as the movieApiKey.
+This will allow you to display movies as movies, instead of videos.
-8. Open a terminal, move to the folder you downloaded from this repository, and run `npm i` then run `node .`.
+9. Open a terminal, move to the folder you downloaded from this repository, and run `npm i` then run `node .`.

 ## Detached State
 1. Open VLC.